anthonymartz17/portfolio-2023/README.md

 ## Explore More on Social Media and Blog

-- **Instagram**: Follow me on Instagram [@YourInstagramUsername](https://www.instagram.com/your_instagram_username) to stay updated with my latest projects, coding-related posts, and behind-the-scenes insights.
+- **Instagram**: Follow me on Instagram [@martz_code](https://instagram.com/martz_code?igshid=NGExMmI2YTkyZg==) to stay updated with my latest projects, coding-related posts, and behind-the-scenes insights.

-- **YouTube Channel**: Subscribe to my YouTube channel [Your YouTube Channel Name](https://www.youtube.com/channel/your_channel_id) to watch in-depth breakdowns of my projects and gain valuable insights into my development process.
+- **YouTube Channel**: Subscribe to my YouTube channel [martz_code](https://www.youtube.com/channel/UCVECqgVfRZ4b_XFbp6-MvTQ) to watch in-depth breakdowns of my projects and gain valuable insights into my development process.

-- **Blog Page**: Visit my blog page [Your Blog Page URL](https://www.yourblogurl.com) to read my latest articles and posts about coding, my experiences with different projects, and more.
+- **Blog Page**: Visit my blog page [https://antoniomartinez.tech/home-blog/](https://antoniomartinez.tech/home-blog/) to read my latest articles and posts about coding, my experiences with different projects, and more.

 ## Project Descriptions with Video Explanations

 For a more interactive and informative experience, each project description includes a link to a full video explanation.
-In these videos, I discuss the project's details, challenges faced, and the solutions implemented.
+In these videos, I discuss the project's details, the faced challenges, and the solutions implemented.
 You get a deeper understanding of the code and the reasoning behind design decisions.
 To watch the video explanation, simply click on the provided link in the project description.

 ## Installation and Local Setup